Kyle Baron

 Kyle T. Baron, Pharm.D., Ph.D.

-Group Leader PKPD, Principal Scientist II
+Group Leader PKPD, Senior Principal Scientist I, Fellow I

 Kyle joined MetrumRG in 2010 after receiving his Pharm.D. and Ph.D. in Experimental and Clinical Pharmacology from the University of Minnesota.
 As a member of our translational and systems pharmacology group, Kyle has worked to support sponsor development programs in a variety of therapeutic areas, including chronic hepatitis C infection, HIV, calcium homeostasis and bone health, type-2 diabetes, and cystic fibrosis.